Preparing Children for School

 While increasing the amount of time your child spends socialising will help them adjust to new faces, it doesn’t expose them to the classroom environment.
 Schools usually offer a more structured setting than playgroups and at-home childminders and daycare options, so it can be difficult adjusting to the school environment and bigger class groups.

-Enrolling your child in a pre-school before the age of compulsory formal schooling comes with the following benefits:
+Consider enrolling your child at The Apple Tree, the best pre school in Bangkok, before the age of compulsory formal schooling comes with the following benefits:

 - They accelerate their developmental skills before entering the classroom, taking advantage of the rapid learning period in the first five years of a child’s life.